 What Should I Expect a Week After Surgery?

-If drains were placed at the end of your lift, you will most likely need to come in seven days after your procedure to have them removed.
+If drains were placed at the end of your thigh lift procedure, you will most likely need to come in seven days after your procedure to have them removed.
 While at your one-week follow-up appointment, we will take a look at your incisions to ensure they are healing as they should.
 At this point, you should be going on short, gentle walks.
-These can be broken up into very small segments, but you should aim to get a total of 30 minutes of moderate cardio on most days.

 What Should I Expect Two to Three Weeks After Surgery?

 Depending on the scope of your procedure and job, you may be able to return to work two to three weeks after surgery.
-If you get both an inner and outer thigh lift, it is more likely that you will need to take three or four weeks off from work to focus on your recovery.
-During this portion of the recovery process, you should continue to avoid strenuous activities, like vigorous cardio and lifting heavy weights.
+If you get both an inner thigh lift and outer thigh lift, it is more likely that you will need to take three or four weeks off from work to focus on your recovery.

 What Should I Expect Six Weeks After Surgery?

-What Can I Do to Heal Faster?
+What Can I Do to Heal Faster From Thigh Lift Surgeries?

 One of the most important things you can do to heal faster after this procedure is to wear prescription-strength compression garments for one month.
 At first, the compression garments will improve your recovery process because they will help to keep your sutured incisions in place.
-Once you are pretty well along in your recovery process, the compression garments become more important to help your slimmer contours become more readily apparent.

 In addition to wearing compression garments for a full month after surgery, you can speed up your recovery process by eating nutritiously.
 If you take prescription analgesics after surgery, it is highly advisable to increase your soluble fiber intake.
-At the same time, you may want to increase your fluid intake.
-It is also important that you eat plenty of fruits and protein-packed vegetables.
-Here are some other tips for a smoother recovery:

 Stay Hydrated